CarbonCandor

 A Unit of Fuel Is Not a Methane Cut

-RNG policy rewards fuel volume, but the atmosphere only responds to methane destroyed.
+RNG policy pays for fuel volume, but the atmosphere only responds to methane destroyed.
+The two metrics diverge, and the difference shapes who gets paid.

 Read→